 Violent Femmes, Violent Femmes (1983) It wasn’t the first Violent Femmes album I heard (that was a compilation) but it is the band’s first – and their very best.
 Everything you need to know about this band is on this record.
 It’s a classic debut.
 Perfect summation.
 There are other good songs on some of […]

 you stole the truth when you told a lie, you sold your soul for whatever they had.

 About once a month or so I have a long chat on RNZ about a particular music or a theme – for their regular Tuesday music features.
 I wanted to do something different this time, so came up with the idea of playing a bunch of different songs in different styles that are all just […]

-Welcome to episode 185 of Sweetman Podcast with support from our sponsors – T Leaf T, Yeastie Boys and La Petite Chocolat.
-Now – as you probably know, as well as the usual platforms (this site, soundcloud, iTunes/Apple) you can now get to Sweetman Podcast on Spotify – follow it there and have it saved in your Spotify […]
+Welcome to episode 235 of Sweetman Podcast with support from our sponsors – T Leaf T and Yeastie Boys Now – as you probably know, as well as the usual platforms (this site, soundcloud, iTunes/Apple) you can now get to Sweetman Podcast on Spotify – follow it there and have it saved in your Spotify […]